EVORA-project/evora-ontology/models/docs/cultivability.md

 ## Comments

-* Might also be related to a product sub-category that helps filtering
+* Might also be related to a product sub-category that helps filtering.

 ## Identifier and Mapping Information